markste-in/can_bus_wiring_sim/README.md

 - Signal speed 200'000 km/s -> 5ns/m
   - Signal delay time 0.1&mu;s for 20m (used in tline)

 The CAN transceiver is modelled as two square wave generators.
-Onne for CAN high and one for CAN low
+One for CAN high and one for CAN low
 ![png](LTspice/can_bus_wiring.png)

 ### "Good" CAN Bus